cambiotraining/hpc-intro/materials/04-software.md

 :::{.callout-exercise}

+Make sure you are in the workshop folder (`cd ~/scratch/hpc_workshop`).

-In the `hpc_workshop/data` folder, you will find some files resulting from whole-genome sequencing individuals from the model organism _Drosophila melanogaster_ (fruit fly).
+In the `data` folder, you will find some files resulting from whole-genome sequencing individuals from the model organism _Drosophila melanogaster_ (fruit fly).
 Our objective will be to align our sequences to the reference genome, using a software called _bowtie2_.

 ![](images/mapping.png){ width=50% }